All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 - Know how to communicate your clinical trial design protocol in an oral presentation

-How to Design a Clinical Study: Principles & Protocol Development, formerly known as Clinical Trial Design, is an opportunity for new clinical investigators who have an idea for the development of a clinical trial to participate in an intensive nine-week course.
-Participants will learn the fundamentals of clinical trial design, including instructions on how to design a protocol, information on IRB and regulatory topics, and on trial implementation.
+How to Design a Clinical Study: Principles and Protocol Development is an opportunity for new clinical investigators who have an idea for the development of a clinical trial to participate in an intensive nine-week course.
+Participants will learn the fundamentals of clinical trial design, including instructions on how to design a protocol, information on IRB and regulatory topics, and trial implementation.
 Additional course topics include statistical analysis, budgeting, and data management.

 Online: 8 hours